 Use a tension rod under the kitchen sink to hang bottles of cleaning solutions.

-This is the view under my own kitchen sink and hanging up the bottles creates a lot more storage space underneath.
-NOTE: The only caveat is that they just aren’t strong enough to hold the COSTCO-size bottles that weigh several pounds.
-But normal-sized bottles will hang here just fine, even full ones. πŸ™‚
+This is the view under my own kitchen sink.
+Hanging up the bottles creates more storage space underneath.
+NOTE: The only downside is that they just aren’t strong enough to hold the COSTCO-size bottles that weigh several pounds.
+But normal-sized bottles will hang here just fine, even full ones. ๐Ÿ™‚

 10 brilliant ways to use tension rods - under the sink to hold cleaning bottles